Yeeloman/ViewInk/README.md

 ## Browser Compatibility

-The `ModalPopup` library is designed to work in modern web browsers.
+The `ViewInk` library is designed to work in modern web browsers.
 It uses standard DOM APIs and should be compatible with any browser that supports ES6+ features.

 ---